aknwosu/inverted-index-cp1/feedback.md

-fix the gulp task for css
+* Fix the gulp task for css
-fix trailing spaces
+* Fix trailing spaces
-fix tests line 16, 17  it('reads a JSON file and asserts that it has text and title properties', () => {
+* Fix tests line 16, 17  it('reads a JSON file and asserts that it has text and title properties', () => {
-    expect(invertedIndexTest.validFiles(wrongFile.title)[1]).toBe('Invalid JSON file');
-  });
-  fix redundant tests
+* Fix redundant tests
-  airbnb specs 80 characters
+* Adhere to Airbnb specs 80 characters
-  test cases should be more specific rewrite search index to accept parameters in the right order take note: The searchIndex filename argument is optional i.e searchIndex(...terms) and searchIndex(‘filename’, ...terms)  should be valid method calls. give space between methods arrays should use foreach for iteration title should be included in the search use status messages for the validateFiles method reformat the try-catch to be properly formatted
+* Test cases should be more specific
+* Rewrite search index to accept parameters in the right order
+* Take note: The searchIndex filename argument is optional i.e searchIndex(...terms) and searchIndex(‘filename’, ...terms)  should be valid method calls.
+* Give space between methods
+* Arrays should use foreach for iteration
+* Title should be included in the search
+* Use status messages for the validateFiles method
+* Reformat the try-catch to be properly formatted